10 Signs Of An Unhealthy Heart You Need To Know

 Heart problems are the leading cause of death in the United States.
-In 2011 alone, heart disease killed more than 787,000 people.
-A couple years prior, CardioSmart reported than nearly one in every four Americans was killed by heart disease.
+According to the CDC, in 2020 heart disease killed more than 697,000 people, nearly one in every five deaths was due to heart disease.
+This is why it’s important to know the signs of an unhealthy heart.

 “Cardiovascular diseases claim more lives than all forms of cancer combined,” The Heart Foundation reported.
-The site also noted that someone dies of a heart-related disease every minute in the U.S. Unhealthy hearts are a crux of the medical field, too, with more than $320 billion spent every year treating heart diseases.
+The site also noted that someone dies of a heart-related disease every minute in the U.S. Unhealthy hearts are a crux of the medical field, too.
+More than $320 billion is spent every year treating heart diseases.

 Some life-threatening issues and diseases caused by an unhealthy heart include: